Hanmb17/CI_MS1_CATTERY/README.md

 - Blue: primary colour: #2E266D
 - Pink: secondary colour: #DE1D8D
 - Orange: tertiary colour: #FF735C
-- Off White: white colour: #FAFAFA;
+- Off-white: white colour: #FAFAFA;
-- Overlay Off White: rgba(250, 250, 250, 0.7) - They off white colour at 70% opacity
+- Overlay off-white: rgba(250, 250, 250, 0.7) - The off-white colour at 70% opacity
 - White: #FFFFFF - Used for contrast against the pink and off-white background
-- Opaque Pink: rgba(222, 29, 141, 0.5) - Used for style elements to give a pop of colour
+- Opaque pink: rgba(222, 29, 141, 0.5) - Used for style elements to give a pop of colour
-- Light Orange: #ffd6d0 a shade of the orange tertiary colour to brighten areas.
+- Light orange: #ffd6d0 a shade of the orange tertiary colour to brighten areas.

 I tested multiple options of blue and pink before choosing them and building the full-colour scheme around them to ensure I was happy with the colours and felt I had the best colours to match the site's requirements while remaining accessible.

 I used the abode colour wheel and ColorSpace to decide on the final colours and test the contrast of the colours with the Abode's accessibility tools and tested on the live site with the WebAIM Wave tool.
+Branding Colour Website Colours

 <details><summary>Branding Colour Website Colours</summary>
 <img src="docs/design/website-colours.png">